tuftsdatalab/tuftsWorkshops/docs/omics/intro-to-16S/error-asv.md

 ## DADA2 Error Model

-- The DADA2 Error Model asks: What is the error rate for an amplicon sequence read i that was produced from a sequence j over L aligned nucleotides with a quality score q?

-- Basically, this is a product of error probabilities given some quality score e.g. p(A > G, 35)

-- This p-value assess if sequence i is too abundant for it to be explained by errors in amplicon sequencing
+- The DADA2 error model attempts to assess whether a sequence is too abundant to be explained by errors in amplicon sequencing.

-Here we will leverage the parametric model to learn error rates and then plot them:
+Here we will leverage this model to learn error rates and then plot them:

 **Code Chunk 5**